Model 1913 Cavalry Saber: Design

-The design was influenced by the French heavy cavalry sword of the Napoleonic Wars as well as French cavalry doctrine that emphasized the use of the point over the edge and is similar to the French Mle 1896 straight saber (and the previous Mle 1882), with which French cavalry entered the WWI, and the British Pattern 1908 and 1912 cavalry swords.
+The design was influenced by the French heavy cavalry sword of the Napoleonic Wars, as well as French cavalry doctrine that emphasized the use of the point over the edge and is similar to the French Mle 1896 straight saber (and the previous Mle 1882), with which French cavalry entered the World War I, and the British Pattern 1908 and 1912 cavalry swords.

 The Model 1913 saber features a large, basket-shaped hilt mounting a straight, double-edged, thrusting blade designed for use by heavy cavalry.
 It was designed in accordance with Patton's system of swordsmanship, which was published by the War Department as the 1914 Saber Exercise manual, and which emphasized the use of the point over the edge.

-Its design was wrongly thought to have influenced today's Hungarian saber, which is used in sport fencing, however, there is no connection to the modern fencing sabre, which developed from traditional Hungarian and Italian weapons and was introduced in 1910.
 A modern reproduction is 44 in overall with a 35 in blade and weighs 2+1/2 lb.
 The blade is straight and tapered, the front edge running the whole length of the blade and double-edged for half its length.
 Considering the weight of the bell and grip assembly, it would be balanced much closer to the hand than the typical weapon associated with the name "cavalry saber".